mitexleo/fediroma/docs/docs/configuration/search.md

     ```

 This will show you the total amount of posts to index, and then show you the amount of posts indexed currently, until the numbers eventually
 become the same.
-The posts are indexed in big batches and meilisearch will take some time to actually index them, even after you have
+The posts are indexed in big batches and Meilisearch will take some time to actually index them, even after you have
 inserted all the posts into it.
 Depending on the amount of posts, this may be as long as several hours.
 To get information about the status
 of indexing and how many posts have actually been indexed, use the `stats` command: